hth313/OS4/doc/reference.rst

 .. index:: unpack a packed pointer

-These routines reads a packed pointer with a displacement, but does not do any other actions based on the result.
+These routines read a packed pointer by offset displacement from a given base address and returns the resulting address.

 .. literalinclude:: ../src/core.s
    :language: none